Welcome to the Games Institute!

 Waterloo Game Jam is a thrice-annual, multi-day event hosted by The Games Institute (GI).
 Each of these events are open to the public and are designed to appeal to a wide variety of playful people.

-Every Thursday from 6pm-9pm, Proto/Play Night is your opportunity to hang out with local game developers in a more casual atmosphere.
+Every Tuesday and Thursday from 6pm-9pm, UW Game Dev Club meets at the GI!
+This is your opportunity to hang out with local game developers in a more casual atmosphere.
 Show off your latest projects, receive valuable play-testing feedback from like-minded peers, learn new tools and techniques, and networking with potential collaborators.

 What is the importance of play in developing critical thinking and digital literacy skills?

 The Games Institute hosted a panel discussion entitled Playful Thinking: A Conversation on Games, Learning, and Literacy on Monday, October 31st from 12:00 p.m. to 1:00 p.m.
 This panel of experts, all of which are games scholars, discussed the ways in which games and play in the 21stcentury are implicated by social, political, cultural, and pedagogical components.

 If you weren't able to view the livestream, here is a link to the recording of the panel:

 The Games Institute at UWaterloo and Why We Need It

 Our very own Neil Randall, Director of The Games Institute has been featured in the UWaterloo Alumni blog.